 Doodle: 3 Reasons Physical Books Are Better Than Digital Ones

 Last week a friend returned a book I had lent her.
-As she handed it to me I noticed that despite buying it new, less than 2 years ago, the spine is badly damaged, the corners are bent, and the cover is warped as well as faded.
+As she handed it to me I noticed that despite buying it new, less than 2 years ago: the spine is badly damaged, the corners are bent, and the cover is warped as well as faded.
 But I didn’t scold my friend.
 The book wasn’t in much better condition when she borrowed it.
-Only, this is not simply down to me not taking care of my things, either.
-The reason it looks so weatherbeaten is that, in addition to both my wife and I reading it, we have lent this particular book to no fewer than 3 people.
+The reason it looks so weatherbeaten is that, in addition to both my wife and I reading that particular book, we have lent it to no fewer than 3 people.
 While receiving my borrowed and broken book, it dawned on me: physical books and libraries are better than digital ones.
 In fact, I would go as far as saying that owning a relatively small amount of excellent books in hard copy format is better than possessing an immense digital library.

 1. Physical Books Can Be Lent Out

 Already touched on above, physical books can be lent out.
 They are easily shared—so long as you aren’t overly precious about their condition.
 When I have guests over and I’m boring them with details about whatever I’ve been reading lately, I can walk them over to our bookshelves and hand them the book.
 Once I’ve read a book others can too.
 Alternatively, if I know I won’t read a book again I am able to give it away.
 With local libraries fast becoming a thing of the past, personal libraries may present us with precious opportunities for sharing, generosity, and community.